yucheng1992/CSCI-GA.3033.2015.recitation/README.md

 	}

 ### Part 2 - Excercises
-We will look at your solutions the excercises below during the class.
+We will look at solutions for the following excercises during the class.

 - Complete the excercises in sum.go and duplicate.go in this repository.
 For the sum.go problem, try to implement using channels and without.
 Which one is more elegant?